xremap/xremap/README.md

 ### modmap

 `modmap` is for key-to-key remapping like xmodmap.
-If you want to remap modifier keys, you need to use `modmap`.
+Note that remapping a key to a modifier key, e.g. CapsLock to Control\_L, is supported only in `modmap`.
-Note that `modmap` remapping happens before `keymap` remapping.
+It is to let `keymap` correctly recognize modifier key combinations.

 ```yml
 modmap: